atedeg/mdm/docs/_docs/devops-techniques/deployment-strategy.md

 ---

 # Deployment Strategy

 A good deployment strategy is crucial for the success of a project.
 We decided to adopt a continuous release strategy: this implied having a robust test suite, an adequate DVCS workflow and tools to automate the releases.

 ## Adopted DVCS workflow

-The DVCS workflow we adopted is quite similar to `git-flow` but with substantial changes: we use the `feature` branch as intended, with each feature well-isolated and defined.
+The DVCS workflow we adopted is quite similar to `git-flow` but with some changes: we use the `feature` branch as intended, with each feature well-isolated and defined.
 Moreover, we used a `beta` branch to publish a non-stable version of the software; this can be quite handy as it generates pre-releases that can be beta-tested before releasing a stable version.